Enabling Reproducible builds when building NuGet packages

 • Gérald Barré

 Reproducible builds are important when building NuGet packages from public sources.
 Indeed, it gives your consumers confidence in your packages by allowing them to validate the package has actually been built using the public sources.
+Indeed, they would be able to rebuild the package and compare the result with the one you published.
 To be able to reproduce a build, you need the source files, the referenced DLLs, the compiler version, and the compiler options (language version, defines, nullables, etc.)

 All these information are stored in the pdb file.
 Note that you quickly find them using NuGet Package Explorer: